manuman94/starfield-garmin-watch/README.md

 5. **Build the application for a real device**: You can build the application generating a `.prg` file (either using Eclipse or the VSCode extension by using the `Monkey C: Build for Device` command).
 Drop this `.prg` file into the APPS folder of your Garmin watch and you're ready to go.

+## Notes

+There's still a lot of work to be done.
+There's a lot of magic numbers, missing translations and more.
+Contributors are more than welcome to improve it 😊

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.